World population: Prehistoric patterns

 The history of the world's population involves a great deal of speculation.
-Before 9000 BC, all humans were hunter-gatherers living in small bands that usually verged on the edge of extinction.
-Survival depended on the capture of hunted animals; if supply of animals dwindled for any reason, humans would starve; if the human population grew too large the number of surviving animals would shrink, leading to starvation the next year for the hunters.
-(Humans had not yet invented the technique of domesticating and herding animals.)
+Before 9000 BC, virtually all humans were hunter-gatherers living in small bands that usually verged on the edge of extinction.
+Survival depended on the capture of hunted animals; if supply of animals dwindled for any reason, humans would starve; if the human population grew too large the number of surviving animals would shrink, leading to starvation the next year for the hunters (humans had not yet invented the technique of domesticating and herding animals).
 The hunting cultures sometimes fished, and usually gathered wild seeds and nuts, but they did not plant or grow vegetables or any other crops.
-One very rough estimate is 8 million hunters lived circa 9000 BC when the first of several "agricultural revolutions" occurred in the eastern hemisphere.
-(The dates are very conjectural.)
-About the year 9000 BC in the Middle East, for reasons unknown, some groups began to domesticate and graze sheep.
+One very rough estimate is 8 million hunters lived circa 9000 BC when the first of several "agricultural revolutions" occurred in the eastern hemisphere (the dates are very conjectural).
+Around the year 9000 BC in the Middle East, for reasons unknown, some groups began to domesticate and graze sheep.
 The practice of cultivating plants was invented independently in three places: in the Middle East and Europe (wheat, 6500–3500 BC), in Southeast Asia (rice, 6800–4000 BC), and in Central America and Peru (corn, about 2500 BC).

 Agriculture provided a steady food supply that could be stored for a year or longer in order to minimize the risk of famine.
 Farm production could be expanded by systematic human exertion.
 The new technology of farming meant that the food supply was proportional to the number of workers who could plant and harvest the crops.
 Every new pair of hands meant more food for the community, so children were valued in agricultural societies.
 Later, additional workers found useful work in building irrigation canals and systems that provided a stable water supply for crops, especially in Egypt, Mesopotamia, India, China, Peru and Mexico.
 The population could now grow because new people paid their own way.
 (It would take many centuries before the arable land supply became a limiting factor.)
 However, death rates were high, especially for infants and children, so even with high birth rates growth was slow.
-The same amount of land could support either 1,000 hunters or 100,000 farmers, and it is easy to see which side ultimately would win a fight for the land.
+The same amount of land could support either 1,000 hunters or 100,000 farmers, and thus farmers ultimately won the fight for the land.
 Farmers gathered in permanent villages, and through a process of warfare consolidated into much larger states, including those in China, India, Egypt and Mesopotamia.
 From 300 to 1400 AD large agricultural states also existed throughout the eastern United States, called the "Hopewell tradition" and "Mississippian cultures".
 They are most famous as Mound Builders, but their culture collapsed (for unknown reasons) by 1500.
 The natives encountered by the English and French were nomadic hunters who supplemented their meat diet with cultivated vegetables.